AD-SamLi/word-count-estimator/README.md

-# Word Count Estimation System
+# Word & Character Count Estimation System

-A comprehensive system for estimating translated word counts from English to various target languages using data-driven ratios derived from real translation data.
+A comprehensive system for estimating translated word AND character counts from English to various target languages using data-driven ratios derived from real translation data.

 ## 🌐 **Live Web Application**

 **🚀 Try it now:** https://mt-word-count-estimator.streamlit.app/

 **Features available online:**
-- ⚡ **Quick Estimates** - Get instant word count estimates for any language
+- ⚡ **Quick Estimates** - Get instant word AND character count estimates for any language
-- 📊 **Batch Processing** - Upload CSV files for bulk estimation
+- 📊 **Batch Processing** - Upload CSV files for bulk estimation (adds both word & character columns)
-- 🔧 **Ratio Management** - View and update language expansion ratios
+- 🔧 **Ratio Management** - View and update language expansion ratios for words & characters
-- 📈 **Translation Analysis** - Automatically calculate ratios from your translation data
+- 📈 **Translation Analysis** - Automatically calculate word & character ratios from your translation data
 - 📱 **Mobile Friendly** - Works on any device, no installation required

 *No installation required - works directly in your browser!*

 ## 🎯 Overview

-This system provides accurate word count estimations for translation projects by analyzing actual translation data and applying learned language-specific expansion/compression ratios.
-It supports both interactive single estimates and batch processing of large CSV datasets.
+This system provides accurate **word and character count estimations** for translation projects by analyzing actual translation data and applying learned language-specific expansion/compression ratios.
+It supports both interactive single estimates and batch processing of large CSV datasets with dual counting methodologies.

 ## 📁 Project Structure